 (b) 320.6.2 Location and installation.
 Supply systems for mobile food units shall comply with the following:

-(i) LP-Gas supply systems used for a mobile food unit, including the containers, shall be installed either on the outside of the vehicle or in a recess or cabinet that is vapor tight to the inside of the vehicle but accessible from and vented to the outside, with the vents located near the top and bottom of the enclosure and 1 m (3 ft) horizontally away from any opening into the vehicle and below the level of the vents.
+(i) LP-Gas supply systems used for a mobile food unit, including the containers, shall be installed either on the outside of the vehicle or in a recess or cabinet that is vapor tight to the inside of the vehicle but accessible from and vented to the outside, with the vents located near the top and bottom of the enclosure and 1 m (3 ft) horizontally away from any opening into the vehicle.

-(ii) LP-Gas container shall be mounted securely on the vehicle or within the enclosing recess or cabinet, shall be kept in a secure manner at all times, and shall comply with the following:
+(ii) Except as otherwise provided in paragraph (T)(6)(b)(iii)(320.6.2) of this rule, LP-Gas containers shall be mounted securely on the vehicle or within the enclosing recess or cabinet and secured with non-combustible material or devices, shall be kept in a secure manner at all times, and shall comply with the following:

 (a) Cylinders shall be located to minimize exposure to excessive temperature rises, physical damage, or tampering.

-(b) Vehicle mounted propane tanks shall be mounted with minimum 36" clearance from the bottom of the tank to the ground when secured to the vehicle.
+(b) When secured to the rear of the vehicle, propane tanks shall be mounted with a minimum 30" clearance from the bottom of the tank to the ground.

 (c) LP-Gas containers shall not be installed on the roof of the vehicle.